Fatty liver

 - avoid medicines that can affect your liver

-Your doctor can help you.
-They may refer you to a dietitian, drug and alcohol counsellor or specialist.
+Your doctor may refer you to a dietitian, drug and alcohol counsellor or specialist for further information.

 Can fatty liver disease be prevented?

-The way to prevent non-alcoholic fatty liver disease is to follow the same lifestyle advice given to people who already have the condition, including:
+The way to prevent metabolic associated fatty liver disease is to follow the same lifestyle advice given to people who already have the condition, including:

 - eating a healthy diet that is rich in fruit and vegetables, whole grains and healthy fats